 The First Generation Harvard Alumni Mentor Program aims to support current first generation Harvard students during their freshman year.
-The Program pairs first generation students with first generation alumni, creating the match based on similarities in academic and professional interests, geographic proximity and other criteria.
+The Program pairs first generation students with first generation alumni -- students choose their mentors based on similarities in academic and professional interests, geographic proximity and other criteria.

 The mentor program has been a success since it was launched in 2012 with 17 mentors, and there has been greater demand for mentors each year.
-2014-2015 saw 93 Harvard alumni mentoring over 130 incoming freshmen and in 2015-16, we paired 115 Harvard first gen alumni with 134 incoming first gen freshmen and over 100 alumni were matched with 110 freshman the last two years.
+2014-2015 saw 93 Harvard alumni mentoring over 130 incoming freshmen and in 2015-16, we paired 115 Harvard first gen alumni with 134 incoming first gen freshmen and over 100 alumni were matched with 110 freshman in each of the last three years.

 You are eligible to be a mentor if: